WFM 91.7: Bolatito Bez Idakula

 She is a Nigerian banker, writer and event planner.
 She married Bez, a Nigerian musician.

 Abisola Grace Aiyeola

 British-born Aiyeola participated in the first season of MTN sponsored Project Fame West Africa, which aired in 2008, finishing among the first five in the competition.
 She was first runner up in Big Brother Naija season 2 in 2017.
 She is a voice over artiste, singer and actress.

 Chinedu Faith Nwaga

-Faith holds a political science degree from the University of Lagos and a M.Sc. in International Law and Diplomacy.
+Faith holds a political science degree from the University of Lagos and an M.Sc. in international law and diplomacy.
 She holds a CCSA from Service Quality Institute of America and a certificate in entrepreneurship management from the Pan African University (LBS), Lagos.